andreeuuetoa/betting-processor/README.md

 ## Retrospective

-The assignment was quite fun and excite to work on.
+The assignment was quite fun and exciting to work on.
 It also gave me a good project to practice test-driven development on, which contributed heavily to making the assignment fun to work on, since I did not have to spend that much time hunting out all the bugs that may be hiding in inconvenient places.